mdaijaj/goonj_assignement/README.md

 - Automating the workflow for volunteer data.

 The solutions are implemented in **Node.js** with various libraries for handling HTTP requests, working with databases, and processing CSV files.
 ---

+## 🧰 Requirements
+Dependencies:
+Axios: For making API requests.

+Sequelize / mysql2: For interacting with MySQL/PostgreSQL.

+csv-parser: For reading CSV files.

+Lodash: For data manipulation.

+To install all required dependencies, run:
+`npm install`

 ## 📌 Task 1: REST API Integration